Many quantities in epidemiology can be thought of as the time between two events or “delays”. Important examples include:

 package implements models following best practices as described in Park et al. (2024) and Charniga et al. (2024).

-To run this vignette yourself, along with the epidist
+To run this vignette yourself, as well as the epidist

 package, you will need the following packages: